Sharcoux/SimpleQL/docs/plugins.md

 ## Create your own plugin

-['middleware', 'onRequest', 'onCreation', 'onDeletion', 'onResult', 'preRequisite', 'errorHandler'];
+['middleware', 'onRequest', 'onProcessing', 'onCreation', 'onDeletion', 'onResult', 'preRequisite', 'errorHandler'];
 A plugin consist in an object containing the following optional properties:

  * **preRequisite** : A function that will make sure that the plugin is correctly configured.
  * **middleware** : A middleware that might intercept the whole request.
  * **onRequest** : An object containing functions being called before any request in a specific table.
+ * **onProcessing** : An object containing functions being called after the execution of every depending request, but before any changes have been applied to the current results.
  * **onCreation** : An object containing functions being called each time an element is created into a specific table.
  * **onDeletion** : An object containing functions being called each time an element is deleted from a specific table.
  * **onResult** : An object containing functions being called after a request was resolved in a specific table.